 While I was able to track down the source of this info, they are no longer with Facebook and are not at liberty to provide additional information.
 I also attempted to contact Facebook Director of Product Design, Julie Zhuo because of her previous openness to share Facebook’s process with the design community.
 Since I have no personal connection to her, it is unsurprising that she didn’t respond to my Twitter and Facebook messages.
 Although I wasn’t able to reach her, Julie did write a good post highlighting some common pitfalls of A/B Tests titled The Agony and Ecstasy of Building with Data that is worth a read.

 Clearly there is a lot of interest around Facebook’s findings, and I wish I had the rest of the story to share.
 I have a lot of respect for the work that Facebook’s iOS team has done over the years.
 Stretching all the way back to Joe Hewitt’s time overseeing the launch of the initial iPhone app to this week’s launch of Facebook Paper, Facebook has been one of the most consistently innovative and experimental developers on iOS.
-If someone at Facebook reads this who has more details that they can share, or if someone knows Julie and can connect us, please email me.

 The main take away here is that even though short load times are important, loading animations can sometimes be helpful to divert user’s attention.
 And although custom animations can be especially powerful at doing this, when load times are incredibly long or outside of our control, it might be a good time to use the standard spinner and share some of the blame with the system.